CogComp/Event_Process_Typing/README.md

     @inproceedings{chen-etal-2020-what,
       title = {``What Are You Trying To Do?''
-Semantic Typing of Event Processes}, author = "Chen, Muhao and Zhang, Hongming and Wang, Haoyu and Roth, Dan", booktitle = "Proceedings of the 24th Conference on Computational Natural Language Learning (CoNLL 2020)", year = "2020",
+Semantic Typing of Event Processes}, author = "Chen, Muhao and Zhang, Hongming and Wang, Haoyu and Roth, Dan", booktitle = "Proceedings of the 24th Conference on Computational Natural Language Learning (CoNLL)", year = "2020",
       publisher = "Association for Computational Linguistics"
     }